anjeetpatel/POTD/README.md

 # POTD
-daily coding answers from geeksforgeeks and leetcode in JAVA
+daily coding answers from geeksforgeeks and leetcode in JAVA and CPP